 The good news is that split air conditioner installation is not all that complicated, and will keep your contractor costs down.
 Here is a basic summary of the installation process, so that you can follow along with your contractor, and know what type of labor will be required.

-- Locate where you will place the wall mounted unit.
-Choose a space by keeping in mind that the outdoor component it is hooked to needs to be a in an area that does not get a lot of traffic or has minimal dust.
+1. Locate where you will place the wall mounted unit.
+Choose a space by keeping in mind that the outdoor component is hooked and needs to be in an area that does not get a lot of traffic or has minimal dust.

-- At this point the pipes will be connected from the indoor component to the outdoor one, using the 3-inch hole that has been cut.
+4. At this point the pipes will be connected from the indoor component to the outdoor one, using the 3-inch hole that has been cut (refer to step 1).